Pitfalls of Service Locator

 Service Locator is quite a widespread design pattern.
 You can find the usage of Microsoft.Practices.ServiceLocation.ServiceLocator in many modern third-party software components.
 Under certain circumstances, it may cause quite interesting issues and I want to share with you one of such problems I have recently faced.

 We have a solution that uses InSite assemblies from a Sitecore partner almost on each page of our website.
 My task was to replace current search functionality and integrate SolrNet into it.
-After the implementation was done, code was tested and deployed to our test environment for further testing.
+After the implementation was done, a code was tested and deployed to our test environment for further testing.
 In a day, we got a bug report describing that suddenly many pages in the test environment were falling with the “The given key was not present in the dictionary.” error message and the stack trace looked like the following:

 The strange thing was that after half an hour the issue disappeared and then reappeared the day after tomorrow and again disappeared after some time.
 I was quite confused by this behavior and started my investigation by checking different aspects of the solution and what had been changed during the last few days.

 After some time I had a reproducing scenario:

 start the website -> go to any available page: make sure it works fine -> go to the search page and perform some search -> return to the previous page: it fails with the above-mentioned exception-> restart the site and the issue disappears.

 So, before you can start using SolrNet, you need to initialize it in order to allow SolrNet to register all its dependencies:

 Now, if we take a decompiler (JustDecompile in my case) and look into code inside of the Startup class – we will see that it has a static constructor registering all necessary dependencies and setting its own ServiceLocatorProvider for ServiceLocator: